Remote Electrical Neuromodulation for Migraines - CAM 701171

 Randomized Controlled Trials

-Use of remote electrical neuromodulation (REN) for treatment of migraine has been assessed in 2 RCTs (Yarnitsky et al., 201712 and 201913) comparing an active REN device (Nerivio Migra) with a sham device in patients with an acute migraine attack due to episodic migraine.
+Use of REN for the treatment of migraine has been assessed in 2 RCTs (Yarnitsky et al., 201716 and 201917) comparing an active REN device (Nerivio Migra) with a sham device in patients with an acute migraine attack due to episodic migraine (Table 2).

 Table 2.
 Summary of Key RCT Characteristics